A mother and grandmother who writes about social issues (including extroversion and Asperger's), parenting, and family relationships.

-- Practice active listening with your child to help teach him/her how to interact more naturally in conversation.
-Avoid criticize them for talking too much.
+- Practice active listening with your child to help teach him/her how to interact more naturally in conversations.
+Avoid criticizing them for talking too much.
 Instead, focus on increasing awareness of their role as an active listener.

-- Emphasis the importance of stopping to think before you speak.
+- Practice mindfulness.
+Emphasize the importance of stopping to think before you speak.
 Sometimes extroverts blurt something out before they review it in their heads.

-- Develop mechanisms the child can use to cope with shame and embarrassment.
-It is impossible, and unwise, to eliminate pro-social shame.
-It in itself is a mechanism.
-Instead, parents must help children learn how to move through shame and embarrassment, and come out on the other side a better person for the experience.
+- Practice awkward situations.
+Develop mechanisms the child can use to cope with shame and embarrassment.
+It is impossible and unwise to eliminate pro-social shame.
+Shame in itself is a mechanism.
+Instead, parents must help children learn how to move through shame and embarrassment and come out on the other side a better person for the experience.

-- Direct your child to spend their alone-time productively.
+- Practice being alone.
+Direct your child to spend their alone time productively.
 Some extroverts become bored and lonely easily.
 Instead of letting them dwell on the negative feelings associated with being alone, teach them how to focus on something more positive.

-- Extrovert children ask for a lot of attention.
+- Use redirection instead of rejection.
+Extrovert children ask for a lot of attention.
 To avoid instilling a fear of rejection, don't act annoyed.
 Instead, show interest up to a reasonable point.
 Then, redirect their energy into useful tasks.

-Using the techniques above, parents have the ability to help shape the way their child thinks about him or herself.
+Using the techniques above, parents have the ability to help shape the way children think about themselves.
 Nobody is perfect, and that's OK.
-Show your children that they can become the best them they can be, even without perfection.
+Show your children that they can become the best they can be, even without perfection.